 What are the RV Parks Like

-Based on our experience staying at a good number of the parks in the system I would class most of them as stop over and not extended stay type campgrounds.
-Many are situated close to busy highways, have length of stay restrictions, run down a bit and contain a good percentage of full time tenants.
+Based on our experience staying at a good number of the parks in the system I would class most of them as a stopover and not extended stay type campgrounds.
+Many are situated close to busy highways, have a length of stay restrictions, run down a bit and contain a good percentage of full-time tenants.
 They tend to have the basic amenities but don’t expect a resort atmosphere.
 There are plenty of exceptions to this rule but usually expect there to be reasons they are in a discount program.
-Sometimes if a park is new and trying to drum up business or if it is a slower time of year you can get to stay in some pretty nice places cheap.
+Sometimes if a park is new and trying to drum up new business or if it is a slower time of year you can get to stay in some pretty nice places cheap.

 - Inexpensive stopover RV Site while traveling

 - Usually Full Hookups for 10-18 dollars

 - Close to major highways for on and off access

 - Many diamonds in the ruff

 - Many run down parks.
 IE. Poor quality electric, water and sewer

 - A lot of the parks are located in not the most appealing places

 - All kinds of restrictions can be made by each member RV Park